 Key Elements

-The foundation for the Learning Center is based upon key elements that are critical to help students with behavioural issues.
-The elements may have varying degrees of importance based upon the strengths, needs and priorities of a particular student
+The foundation for the Learning Center is based upon key elements that are critical to help students achieve greater success.
+The elements may have varying degrees of importance based upon the strengths, needs and priorities of a particular student.